Perton: Schools

 When students leave the first schools at the age of nine, the majority of them go on to study at Perton Middle School.
 However, some parents choose to send their children to schools in surrounding areas, such as Compton and Tettenhall.
 When the students finish at the middle school at the age of 13, the majority leave to study at Codsall Community High School, in the nearby village of Codsall.
-Some also venture up the courage in travelling down to Bridgnorth, to attend such schools as Oldbury Wells School and Endowed School, leaving Perton Middle in Year 6, due to the difference in tier systems.
+Some also venture as far as Bridgnorth, to attend such schools as Oldbury Wells School and the Endowed School, leaving Perton Middle in Year 6, due to the difference in tier systems.

 The area around Perton and Codsall is one of the few areas of the country which still uses the three-tier system for schools (i.e. 5–9 first schools, 9–13 middle schools and 13-16/18 secondary schools).

+Plans to build a secondary school in Perton during the 1980s never materialised.

 Countryside and wildlife

 Perton features many walks and areas of countryside.